Ali Jehangir Siddiqui

 Siddiqui founded JS Bank Limited in 2006 by acquiring American Express Bank's Pakistan operations.
 JS Bank currently has an asset base of over $4 billion, with a workforce of 5000 employees and presence in 180 cities of Pakistan.

 Early life and background

-Ali Jehangir Siddiqui was born to Jahangir Siddiqui, a Pakistani businessman, and Mahvash Jahangir Siddiqui, an educationist on 5 December 1976 in Karachi, Sindh.
+Ali Jehangir Siddiqui was born into a Sindhi family to Jahangir Siddiqui, a Pakistani businessman, and Mahvash Jahangir Siddiqui, an educationist on 5 December 1976 in Karachi, Sindh.
 At the age of 15 he launched a technology business called Advance Micro Research which integrated computer network systems for corporations.

 His father, Jahangir Siddiqui, founded Jahangir Siddiqui & Co.
 Ltd in 1970 which later became JS Group, an investment holding company with Rs.
 413 billion (US$3.7 billion) in assets as of December 2017.
 The Group claims to employ more than 20,000 people in Pakistan and has invested in several companies in various sectors.

 Siddiqui's mother Mahvash Siddiqui is an educationist by profession and has served as a Professor of English Literature and Head of the English Department at Khatoon-e-Pakistan College, Karachi.

 Career

 Entrepreneurship

-Siddiqui has been notable in several business ventures, as a counsel and advisor throughout his career.
-This came from his work and investment with partners for setting up various businesses, including: